The Reading of the Will Concluded

-'The Reading of the Will Concluded is a 1811 genre painting by the British artist Edward Bird.
+'The Reading of the Will Concluded is an oil on panel genre painting by the English artist Edward Bird, from 1811.
+It is held at the Bristol City Museum and Art Gallery.

+History and description

 It features a group scene following the death of an wealthy old bachelor.
 His various relatives have all gathered hoping for a slice of his wealth.
 However, he appears to have named a modest Royal Navy officer as his heir to the irritation of others present.

 Genre scenes depicting ordinary life were popular during the Regency era.
 Bird was a member of the Bristol School of artists, influencing followers such as Francis Danby.
 The picture was displayed at the Royal Academy Exhibition of 1811 at Somerset House.
-The painting is in the collection of the City Museum and Art Gallery in Bristol, having been acquired in 1917.
+The painting is in the collection of the Bristol City Museum and Art Gallery, having been acquired in 1917.